MilayaOfa/gcj/README.md

     $ make <problem_id>

-Running a compiled problem is just a matter of executing a command similar to the next one, replacing `tic-tac-toe-tomek` with the section and id of the desired problem:
+Running a compiled problem is just a matter of executing a command similar to the next one, replacing `tic-tac-toe-tomek` with the id of the desired problem:

     $ ./tic-tac-toe-tomek